Normalized solutions to Kirchhoff type equations with a critical growth nonlinearity

 In this classical paper, to estimate the upper bound on the energy, the author introduced the following more natural condition: \begin{itemize} \item [$(f')$] There exists $\beta> \frac{4}{3 \alpha_0 d^2}$ such that

 where $d$ is the radius of the largest open ball in $\Omega$. \end{itemize} This argument is based on the Moser sequence of functions and the proof by the contradiction.
-Similar results can be found in \cite{FS,RS} and cannot be applied directly to study normalized solutions.
+Similar results can be found in \cite{FS,RS}.
+However, the arguments cannot be applied directly to study normalized solutions.
 This is one of the difficulties.
+We give a direct argument, which enables us to get the desired upper bound estimate on the energy using the condition $(f_3)$.

-Another difficulty is the presence of the nonlocal term, which brings an additional obstacle in proving the convergence of the so called $(PSP)_{d}$ sequence in Lemma \ref{lemma:20220928-hbl4}.
+Another difficulty is the presence of the nonlocal term, which brings an additional obstacle in proving the $PSP$-condition in Lemma \ref{lemma:20220928-hbl4}.
 It is well known that the Trudinger-Moser inequality is essential to deal with the loss of the compactness caused by the exponential critical nonlinearity.
 When using this inequality, a key step is to give a suitable uniformly upper bound on the $H^1$-norm of the sequence.
 However, the nonlocal term prevents us from using the upper bound on the energy and the Ambrosetti-Rabinowitz type condition to deduce the suitable $H^1$-norm estimate.
-We firstly give a compactness result in (\ref{2.30}), which was inspired by the compactness lemma in \cite[Lemma 2.1]{dMR}.
-We remark that in the proof of \cite[Lemma 2.1]{dMR}, it is crucial to prove that a.e. $x \in \Omega$,

-where $\Omega \subset \R^2$ is bounded, $\chi_{|u|<M}(x)=1$ for $|u(x)|<M$ and $\chi_{|u|<M}(x)=0$ for $|u(x)| \ge M$.
-Since the above formula cannot be proved, we give a revised proof and obtain a compactness result in $H_r^1(\R^2)$.
-Based on the compactness result, we obtain the desired $H^1$ norm estimate.
-Then we use the Trudinger-Moser inequality to establish a Br\'{e}zis-Lieb type result in $H^1(\R^2)$ and solve the compactness of the Kirchhoff type problem through a brief argument.
-We remark that the Br\'{e}zis-Lieb type result can also be used to study related compact problems in a non-radial setting.
+We firstly give a compactness result in Lemma \ref{lemma:20221217}, based on which we obtain the desired $H^1$-norm estimate.
+Then we use the Trudinger-Moser inequality to establish a Br\'{e}zis-Lieb type result in Lemma \ref{cro:20221018-c1} and solve the compactness of the Kirchhoff type problem through a brief argument.
+We believe that the Br\'{e}zis-Lieb type result can also be used to study related compact problems in a non-radial setting.